 The main take-home message I got from my OT documentation class was that therapy notes need to be understood by other professionals.
 Specifically, another therapist should be able to read those notes and replicate the intervention.

-This similarly applies to therapy reviewers like me—we review tons of charts to determine medical necessity.
+This similarly applies to a clinical review specialist like me—we review tons of charts to determine medical necessity.

 If a therapy reviewer reads a note and sees that a patient is supervision and/or modified independent in all activities of daily living (ADLs) and functional mobility, that reviewer will wonder whether there is a true need for skilled therapy.